PHPExpertsInc/SimpleDTO/README.md

 PHPExperts\SimpleDTO\SimpleDTO
  ✔ Properties are set via the constructor
  ✔ Properties are accessed as public properties
+ ✔ Constructor assigns default values of typed properties
  ✔ Public, private and static protected properties will be ignored
  ✔ Each DTO is immutable
  ✔ Setting any property returns an exception
  ✔ Concrete properties can be used to set default values
  ✔ Properties with the type carbon become carbon dates
  ✔ Can easily output to array
- ✔ Can easily be json encoded
+ ✔ Can easily be JSON encoded
- ✔ Can easily be json decoded
+ ✔ Can easily be JSON decoded
  ✔ Nullable properties are allowed
  ✔ Every property is nullable with permissive mode
  ✔ Can be serialized
  ✔ Can be unserialized
  ✔ Extra validation can be added
  ✔ Can get the internal data
  ✔ Can identify if it is permissive or not

 PHPExperts\SimpleDTO\NestedDTO
  ✔ Will construct nested DTOs
  ✔ Can construct arrays of nested DTOs
+ ✔ Can retrieve the stored DTOs.
- ✔ Will convert arrays into the appropriate Nested DTOs
+ ✔ Will convert array data into the appropriate Nested DTOs
  ✔ Will convert stdClasses into the appropriate Nested DTOs
  ✔ Nested DTOs use Loose typing
+ ✔ Nested DTOs can be built using Typed Properties
+ ✔ Nested DTOs with Typed Properties use Strict typing
  ✔ All registered Nested DTOs are required
  ✔ Optional, unregistered, Nested DTOs are handled gracefully
  ✔ Can be serialized
  ✔ Can be unserialized
+ ✔ Can validate the DTO manually
  ✔ Can get the internal data

 PHPExperts\SimpleDTO\WriteOnceTrait